-Once rare like a legendary loot drop, new MMOs are more common the ever.
+Once rare like a legendary loot drop, new MMOs are now more common than ever.
 And as part of a genre built upon freedom and vast numbers of players coming together, they’re among the most ambitious games around.
 Each one promises a sprawling world, a vibrant community, and enough content to make Geralt blush and go all dizzy.
-New MMORPGs are full of potential, but they’re also precariously close to failure - history is littered with MMOs that have had their moment in the spotlight or never garnered the attention they deserved.
+New MMORPGs are full of potential, but they’re also precariously close to failure – history is littered with MMOs that have had their moment in the spotlight or never garnered the attention they deserved.

 First time here?
 Be sure to check out our homepage for news, reviews, features, and everything else you need to know about PC games.

 Think Mad Max with even more vehicular combat.
-Crossout is a post-apocalyptic MMO based around building and customisation: there are a multitude of body parts, weapons, electrical gadgets and cosmetic oddities with which to create your mobile death machine.There are four factions to join up with, each bringing their own distinct style and selection of vehicle parts to the wasteland, as well as a robust marketplace where you can trade with other players.
+Crossout is a post-apocalyptic MMO based around building and customisation: there are a multitude of body parts, weapons, electrical gadgets, and cosmetic oddities with which to create your mobile death machine.There are four factions to join up with, each bringing their own distinct style and selection of vehicle parts to the wasteland, as well as a robust marketplace where you can trade with other players.

 The game’s economy ensures that you get drip-fed these as you progress.
 There is also a limit to what can and can’t be welded to your car’s exterior, and managing this is just as important as clever manoeuvring and decent marksmanship.
 If you’re looking for a trip into a nightmarish future full of crumbling cities and desolate barrens – and hey, who isn’t? – then jump behind the wheel.